 The 1 215-1 300 MHz frequency band is allocated to the radionavigation-satellite service (RNSS) and is used by several systems including the Navstar global positioning system (GPS), the global navigation satellite system (GLONASS-M), Galileo, QZSS, and COMPASS.
 The 1 215-1 300 MHz band is also allocated on a primary basis to the EESS (active) for spaceborne active microwave sensors subject to the limitations of Radio Regulations Nos.
 5.332 and 5.335A.
 The types of spaceborne active sensors requiring use of this band include synthetic aperture radars (SAR) and scatterometers.

-Each EESS (active) SAR sensor is assessed on an individual basis for potential interference into RNSS receivers using the approach described in Recommendation ITU-R M.2030, and in Recommendation ITU-R RS.[EESS_SAR-RNSS] and the companion report (Report ITU-R RS.[EESS_SAR-RNSS]).
-This means that any individual EESS (active) SAR sensors contributing to aggregate interference to RNSS receivers would have applied the methodology in Recommendation ITU-R RS.[EESS_SAR-RNSS].
+Each EESS (active) SAR sensor is assessed on an individual basis for potential interference into RNSS receivers using the approach described in Recommendation ITU-R M.2030, and in Recommendation ITU-R RS.2165 and the companion report (Report ITU-R RS.2537).
+This means that any individual EESS (active) SAR sensors contributing to aggregate interference to RNSS receivers would have applied the methodology in Recommendation ITU-R RS.2165.
 This Report contains material that may be useful for evaluation of aggregate pulsed interference from planned and future EESS (active) SAR sensors to RNSS receivers in the 1 215-1 300 MHz band.

 Annex 1 contains representative technical characteristics for EESS spaceborne active SAR sensors and characteristics (including protection criteria) of RNSS receiving earth stations based on Recommendation ITU-R M.1902.
-Individual EESS (active) SAR sensors contributing to aggregate interference to RNSS receivers would have applied the methodology in Recommendation ITU-R RS.[EESS_SAR-RNSS] before being brought into use.
+Individual EESS (active) SAR sensors contributing to aggregate interference to RNSS receivers would have applied the methodology in Recommendation ITU-R RS.2165 before being brought into use.
 Annex 2 presents examples of evaluating the aggregate pulsed radio frequency interference from several spaceborne synthetic aperture radars (SARs) provided in Annex 1 with representative RNSS receivers.

 Annex 1